rananimit/rananimit.github.io/_pages/about.md

 <div class="justified">

 <p>
-I am a Lecturer in the Department of Mathematics at the [University of York](https://www.york.ac.uk/maths/).
+I am a Lecturer in the Department of Mathematics at the <a href="https://www.york.ac.uk/maths/" target="_blank">University of York</a>.
 </p>

 <p>